ovh/docs/pages/platform/ai/deploy_tuto_09_streamlit_speech_to_text_app/guide.en-us.md

 To do this, we will use **AI Training**.
 This will allow us to launch a python script from *GitHub* that will **download the models and store them in an OVHcloud volume** named `speech_to_text_app_models`.
 When the models will be downloaded and added to this volume, the status of the job will automatically switch from `Running` to `Done` and the **job will be immediately stopped**.
 This operation should be quite fast.

 *Unfortunately, the diarization model can't be saved anymore since pyannote.audio v2.
-Make sure you have replaced the `use_auth_token="ACCESS TOKEN GOES HERE"` code line in the app.py file by your own token so it can download the model.
-If the model fails to be downloaded during the initialization of the app, the diarization option will be disabled.*
+The application will load it in the classical way, by using your model access token, which will be requested by the application once launched.*

 To launch this **AI Training** job and download the models, use the following OVHcloud's CLI command: